 Academic honesty is an important part of the climate of integrity and fairness that exists at CBe-learn School.
 Teachers and Administration work closely with students to ensure they have multiple and varied ways to demonstrate their learning.
+At times, teachers may require additional information from students to ensure they are accurately assessing student understanding and knowledge of learning outcomes.
 It is important that all members of the school community maintain high standards of integrity and that students' achievement reflects their own ability.
 Students benefit from a clear and accurate understanding of their skills and knowledge in relation to identified learning outcomes.

 Students are demonstrating academic honesty when they:

 - Acknowledge their use of another person’s work, in whole or part

 - Protect their work from being used by others

 - Make use of approved materials, including electronic software, information, or devices, including digital device apps

 - Use scientific and graphing calculators appropriately.
 Guidelines are available to support students is selecting models of calculators allowed and the types of information that can be stored.
 Calculators with built-in memory and notes that cannot be cleared, or any external support device, are not permitted.

 - Complete course work and assessments during the time-frame allotted.

 The consequences for academic dishonesty will be based on the student’s individual circumstances.
 Teachers and Administrators at CBe-learn follow the CBE Progressive Student Discipline guidelines.

 The circumstances and evidence in each case are reviewed by the teacher, student, parents / guardians and CBe-learn administrators.
 Disciplinary actions will be both corrective and supportive, including a focus on student learning, improvement and making amends.